 Is LC a line of sight technology?

 By design, light communication can be made line-of-sight or non-line-of-sight technology.
-It all depends on the communication scenario and the technology that is employed.
+It all depends on the communication scenario (received power, light propagation) and the technology that is employed.
 [1,4,5]

 Figure 1 An example of LoS and NLoS scenarios for LC operation